vmware-tanzu/pinniped/site/content/posts/2022-01-18-idp-refresh-tls-ciphers-for-compliance.md

 ### What about LDAP / Active Directory IDP changes?

 LDAP does not have a concept of sessions or refresh tokens.
-Hence we run LDAP queries against the LDAP or AD IDP to simulate the refresh.
-For LDAP, we validate if the LDAP entry exists with no changes to Pinniped *UID and Username* fields.
-For AD, we validate all the LDAP checks mentioned earlier and we also validate the user's password and account status if locked or disabled.
-If any of the LDAP or AD checks fail, the user will be able to use the existing Pinniped session until it expires in about 5 minutes.
+Hence we run LDAP queries against the LDAP or AD IDP to approximate a refresh.
+For LDAP, we validate if the LDAP entry still exists with no changes to Pinniped UID and username fields.
+For AD, we validate the same LDAP checks and we also validate the user's password has not changed since the original login and their account is not locked or disabled.

 ## Secure TLS ciphers